Air pollution forecast and caution extended - Local News 8

 Air pollution forecast and caution extended

-POCATELLO, Idaho (KIFI) - Based on current and forecasted air quality conditions and wildfire smoke impact, the Idaho Department of Environmental Quality (DEQ) has extended an Air Pollution Forecast and Caution to notify residents of Bannock, Bear Lake, Bingham, Caribou, Franklin, Oneida and Power Counties of degraded air quality.
+POCATELLO, Idaho (KIFI) - Based on current and forecasted air quality conditions and wildfire smoke impacts, the Idaho Department of Environmental Quality (DEQ) has extended an Air Pollution Forecast and Caution to notify residents of Bannock, Bear Lake, Bingham, Caribou, Franklin, Oneida, and Power Counties of degraded air quality.

 Due to wildfire smoke health impacts may occur, burning restrictions are in effect.